The Pioneers of Tamil Cinema

 Introduction

 Cinema is easily one of the most fascinating and compelling of all human endeavours – both in the realm of storytelling and otherwise.
-The history of Indian cinema, in particular, can be said to have truly begun with the Silent Era – way back, late in the 19thcentury.
+The history of world cinema, can be said to have truly begun with the Silent Era – way back, late in the 19thcentury.
 The first Tamil Talkie, KALIDAS, changed the face of Tamil cinema and Indian film in 1931.

 In this series, we bring to you the fascinating stories of the people behind and in front of the screen – people who were originally responsible for taking the Tamil film industry to dizzying heights.